Connecting CDRouter to a GPON Network

 -

 The Reserved Address Block: CDRouter’s emulated services (DNS, NTP, ACS, Remote Hosts) exist in a “virtual space.”
-These services are assigned IP addresses from a Reserved Address Block (e.g.,
+A block of IP addresses that are unique to your lab must be allocated for these services to use (e.g.,

 Routing to CDRouter: Because these virtual services are not physically on the wire, the network must be told how to find them.
 This is typically done by configuring static routes in the network to use CDRouter’s physical WAN interface address as the next-hop for any traffic destined for the Reserved Address Block.